20 March 2021

 These windows date from the 250th anniversary of SPG (now USPG) in 1951.
 The bishops depicted in the windows are: Samuel Ajayi Crowther, Vedanayakam Samuel Azariah, Tsae-seng Sing, and Joseph Sakunoshin Motoda.
 These windows have brought the chapel to life, with their bright colours and their sense of history.

 USPG was founded in 1701 and I have been a supporter of USPG throughout my adult life.
 But my six-year term as a Trustee of USPG comes to an end this summer.
-I shall miss the friendships that have grown over these years, and inspiration have drawn from fellow trustees, staff members, and other people linked with USPG.
+I shall miss the friendships that have grown over these years, and the inspiration I have drawn from fellow trustees, staff members, and other people linked with USPG.
 However, I hope many of these friendships continue to grow, and that I can continue to take part in the USPG conferences each year in High Leigh, near Hoddesdon in Hertfordshire, and in Swanwick in Derbyshire.

 John 7: 40-52 (NRSVA):